-A few of my clients over the past year have asked me what is coming soon real estate marketing and how does it work.
+Over the past year, a few of my clients have asked me what is coming soon real estate marketing and how it works.
 If you have paid much attention to the real estate market lately, you have probably noticed “Coming Soon” on the occasional yard sign or certain Zillow listings.

 On the surface, the ‘coming soon’ can appear like any other similar message referring to products for sale or businesses about to open.
 But when it comes to real estate listings, the ‘coming soon’ means several things that the average buyer or seller may not be aware of.

 The argument is still out on whether a coming soon listing has a place in the market.
 Some argue it can be beneficial for specific clients.